colinfizgig/above-par-adowski-mini-golf/README.md

 - Callbacks for physics events
 - Callbacks for user input
 - Scoring logic
-- Model swapping and user teleportation b/w holes
+- User teleportation and ball spawning b/w holes
 - SFX logic
-- Analytics via GTM
+- Analytics via

+See code comments in this script for more specifics.

 ### `ball-finder`